Back to Blog

 7. Bridging Culture: The Tamil Connection

-The "Tamil Paiyan" Connection
+The "Tamizh Aasan" Connection

 While the app supports 90+ languages, the Tamil translation holds a special place in my heart.
-The Tamil Paiyan series—featuring deep dives into Thirukkural and Sangam literature—demonstrates that the discipline required for Quranic study parallels the intellectual rigor of Tamil classical scholarship.
+The Tamizh Aasan series—featuring deep dives into Thirukkural and Sangam literature—demonstrates that the discipline required for Quranic study parallels the intellectual rigor of Tamil classical scholarship.
 The coding discipline that built Al Quran Multilingual comes from the same source: the discipline of Tamil literature and its emphasis on Aram (righteousness), Porul (wealth), and Inbam (pleasure) as interconnected pursuits.

 Cross-Promotion: Tamil Literary Heritage